There’s more to decentralisation than blockchains and bitcoin

 Centralised systems lead to increasingly monotonous and unaccountable power.
 Over time this encourages exploitation and disinterest in user needs.
 Take Facebook for example, a platform that on the face of it is designed to help people digitally connect with their friends and family — share photos, talk, organise events and keep in touch.
 If my needs were a genuine priority then I should be able to share and showcase my photos from flickr or talk to my friends using my favourite app (such as telegram, signal or wire) — which would be most convenient for me.
 If Facebook cared about connecting people, it would not have dropped xmpp support — an open instant messaging protocol that allowed people to choose their own interface (mine was pidgin!) and from one place and talk to anyone using gchat, facebook, AIM, msn or jabber.
 Instead, Facebook’s interface and functionality is optimised around keeping me scrolling and in-app as long as possible since their business model depends on selling my attention.

 Amazon has become a near monopoly for buying things online with their brand recognition, efficiencies of scale and great customer service.
 As real-world bookshops close down and everyone else sells on amazon marketplace, few have the infrastructure, supply chains, funds or brand to be able to compete any more.
 When there are no alternatives, why be cheaper?
 Why have great customer service?
-Users have little choice or control and Bezos (the owner of Amazon) is the richest person on the planet.
+Users have little choice or control and Bezos (CEO and largest owner of Amazon) is the richest person on the planet.
 Instead of thousands of independent flourishing businesses, we have one very very very rich man.

 Centralisation makes it easy to undermine privacy and use personal information in ways individuals cannot control.
 As the Snowden revelations showed us, Governments tap network cables and can curtail freedom of speech.
 Digital monopolies now hold unbelievable amounts of data on us which can be used to manipulate us into spending money, but potentially also to impersonate, blackmail or silence.